canonical/charm-relation-interfaces/interfaces/litmus_auth/v0/README.md

 ### Provider

 - Must publish its gRPC server's hostname and port.
-- Must pass `insecure=True` if the gRPC server endpoint is running with insecure connection.
+- Must pass `insecure=True` if the gRPC server endpoint is incapable of accepting TLS connections.

 ### Requirer

 - Must publish its gRPC server's hostname and port.
-- Must pass `insecure=True` if the gRPC server endpoint is running with insecure connection.
+- Must pass `insecure=True` if the gRPC server endpoint is incapable of accepting TLS connections.

 ## Relation Data